 “What we’re doing here with the HBCU Invitational is a perfect example,” Chase said.
 “We’re creating this platform for these players on the course, but then also creating this content for them off the course.
 Though golf will be a part of their lives forever, it might not be their career.
 So, I love that we have the chance to engage with these student-athletes about what their careers might look like after their collegiate days and how SAS might be able to be a part of that.”

-Chase showed great insight Into the strengths of athletes when I asked her about the one piece of advice she would offer them about the future: “They probably have a level of discipline they don’t even realize right now,” Chase said.
+Chase shared great insight into the strengths of athletes when I asked her about the one piece of advice she would offer them about the future: “They probably have a level of discipline they don’t even realize right now,” Chase said.
 “And that’s going to be a superpower for them as they move on to their careers.
 I think from a career perspective, one takeaway I have is that many people didn’t have a linear path to where they are today.
 So I would tell them: don’t be afraid to follow your passion.
 There are so many opportunities ahead for all of them.”

 As part of the event, the student-athletes got to chat with SAS leaders like Chase and ask them questions.
 They also heard from a SAS employee who was once in their shoes.